ChauShunWai/node-shop/README.md

-# My free trial for AWS/Google Cloud has expired :( therefore, no photos will be shown/uploaded
+# My free trial for AWS/Google Cloud might expire when you visit the site :( therefore, no photos might be shown/uploaded

 # node-shop
 You could add, edit, delete your own products.